 - 100 per cent discount for up to 3 months for properties that are unoccupied and substantially unfurnished (currently Class C).
 No discount will apply after this period.

-Properties which have been unoccupied and substantially unfurnished for 2 years or more will be charged a 50% premium.
+Properties which have been unoccupied and substantially unfurnished for two years or more will be charged a 50 per cent premium.

 Full details are available from Revenues Service, Customer Service Centre, PO Box 100, New Square, Chesterfield.
 S40 1SN.